40min/flocus/memory-bank/productContext.md

     -   Clear visualization of time windows and tasks.
     -   Easy-to-use Pomodoro timer.
     -   Self-reflection prompts to encourage mindful work habits.

+## Feature: Task Statistics

+To enhance task tracking and provide users with more insights into their workflow, tasks now include detailed statistics.
+These statistics are automatically calculated and updated by the system.

+**New Statistical Fields:**

+Within a new `statistics` object for each task, the following information is available:

+*   **Time Taken (`was_taken_at`):** Records the timestamp when a task is first actively started (moved to an "in progress" or "doing" state).
+This helps understand when work on a task truly commenced.
+*   **Last Started (`was_started_at`):** Shows the most recent timestamp when the task's status was set to "in progress" or "doing".
+*   **Last Stopped (`was_stopped_at`):** Shows the most recent timestamp when the task's status was moved from "in progress" or "doing" to another state (e.g., pending, done).
+*   **Total Active Time (`lasts_min`):** Displays the total cumulative time, in minutes, that the task has spent in an "in progress" or "doing" state.
+This accounts for multiple start/stop cycles.

+**User Benefits:**

+*   Better visibility into how long tasks actually take.
+*   Improved understanding of work patterns and potential bottlenecks.
+*   Data for future analysis and reporting on task effort and lifecycle.

+These statistics will be made available in the user interface for individual tasks and can be leveraged for future analytics features.

 ## 1. Market Analysis